ivalaginja/babycat/_pages/about.md

 {: .notice--info}

-If you are presenting a demo coronagraph built after our base design, please give us credit by including the website URL on presentation slides and materials.
+If you are presenting a demo coronagraph built after our base design, please give us credit by **including the website URL** on presentation slides and associated materials, showing the logo if possible.

 If you are preparing a publication that uses references, please cite the website with:

 [include citation here, DOI coming soon]